 - The solar system is comprised of various objects that orbit the Sun and are classified based on their characteristics (Grade 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

-- (optional) video of asteroid impact (see Additional Multimedia Support section)
+- capability to show the class an online video of an asteroid impact (see the Additional Multimedia Support section)

 - (optional) classroom demo of various balls (golf, bowling) dropped from heights into tubs of various materials (flour, sand)

-- (optional) Grab students' attention by showing them a video or simulation about asteroid impacts.
+- Grab students' attention by showing them the online video simulation of a big asteroid impact on the Earth.

-- (optional) Conduct a classroom demo that simulates the destruction caused by an asteroid impact .
-Drop golf ball into a bucket of flour, or a bowling ball into a tub of sand.
+- (optional) Conduct a classroom demo that simulates the destruction caused by an asteroid impact.

 - Divide the class into teams of three or four students each.